 Objects that eclipse the sun's light will show up in white, with the rest of the paper turning a vibrant Prussian Blue.
 Gradients between these two ends are easy to achieve.
 Make prints of physical objects or transfer digital images via transparency sheet.

 This is a great way to get kids interested in the science behind photography.
-You may also like to try the Sunprint Super kit, which is similar to this kit.
-The Super kit has larger sheets (20x30cm vs 10x10cm) and have 3 additional sheets.
+You may also like to try the Sunprint Super kit, which is similar to this kit but with larger and more sheets.

 How you can make your own Sunprints

 - You will need : Sunprint kit, cardboard, a tub full of water, fun and interesting objects to print

 - Arrange your objects on a piece of Sunprint paper (blue side up) out of the reach of the sun, with cardboard on the bottom.
 Note, even ambient light in the shade, or in a room with a big window will cause slow exposure of the paper.

 - Place the acrylic pressing sheet on top to flatten and hold your items to the Sunprint paper.

 - Take your Sunprint outside and lay it in direct sunlight for 1-5 minutes, depending on the sunlight.
 Do not overexpose.